MilanaPetkovic/FlightReservation/README.md

 Cheapest price and url where tickets can be booked are shown in console output (no wories, price will be in your local currency)

-If it is not satisfactory solution just type "n" and press enter, script will continue searching for another one
+If it is not satisfactory solution just type "n" and press enter, script will continue searching for another one.
+If you are satisfied with the answer just copy "Can be booked on url: *" url in the browser

 ## Example